 1) How to use the metric system and the 24-hour clock

 Does anyone understand why we still use the outdated imperial system of weights and measures in America, when there’s something WAY better?
 Even the people who came up with the imperial system, the Brits, don’t use it anymore.
-And even if they did still use it, didn’t we fight a whole big Revolution against them so they couldn’t be the boss of us anymore?
+And even if they still used it, didn’t we fight a whole big Revolution against them so they couldn’t be the boss of us anymore?

 Veterans, scientists, engineers, and immigrants are probably the only people in America who can easily relate to the metric system.
 The military uses the metric system for things that really matter, like planning for airstrikes, conducting land navigation, and determining how much beer you can legally bring back from your Iraq-to-CONUS redeployment stopover in Germany.
 But even the military still relies on the imperial system for arbitrary measurements, like the distance selected for measuring physical fitness evaluations.
 I guess “two miles” doesn’t sound as far as 3,219 meters.

 Then there’s the 24-hour clock.
 “Be here by 4!”
 Um, is that AM or PM?
 “Be here at 0400.”
 Brilliant, see you in the morning.
-It is completely unnecessary, in a 24-hour day, to arbitrarily go from 1 to 12 twice a day when you can just count up from zero.
+It is entirely unnecessary, in a 24-hour day, to arbitrarily go from 1 to 12 twice a day when you can just count up from zero.

 2) What it’s like to live with “socialized” medicine